-SPO: Students will implement their hitting and bunting skills in a variety of game situations.
-They will discuss their philosophy of coaching.
+Student Performance Objectives: Implement their hitting and bunting skills in a variety of game situations.
+Discuss their philosophy of coaching.

-Interclass play will be utilized to practice baseball skills, base coaching, and the rules of the game.
+Content: Inter-class play will be utilized to practice baseball skills, base coaching, and the rules of the game.
 Umpiring scrimmages will also be included.
 Semester review and skill evaluation.
-Students who repeat the class will have their skills or proficiencies enhanced by supervised repetition and practice in class.
+Students who repeat the class will have their skills or proficiency enhanced by supervised repetition and practice in class.